-When the incident escalates to the point where multiple agencies are involved and/or resource needs exceed the capability of the responding agency, the District EOC becomes the central point for incident(s) coordination and direction.
-The District EOC - in close collaborations with the incident commander(s), the DOCs and/or other public and non-public stakeholders, is the location that centralizes the collection and dissemination of information about the emergency and makes policy-level decisions about response priorities and the allocation of resources.
+When the incident escalates to the point where multiple agencies are involved and/or resource needs exceed the capability of the responding agency, the District EOC becomes the central point for the coordination of these resources and for District agencies' support to the lead agency.
+The District EOC - in close collaborations with area command, the DOCs and/or other public and non-public stakeholders, is the location that centralizes the collection and dissemination of information about the emergency.
 When the District EOC is activated:

-- Coordination processes and structures are established between and among the incident commander(s) (field), the DOCs and the EOC, as well as with other public and non-public stakeholders - Incident Commander(s) and the appropriate ICS structure will be established for each incident location - The appropriate District EOC Section(s)/Branch(es)/Unit(s) will coordinate with DOCs to obtain information for advance planning, logistical needs, available personnel and equipment resources, and other information as required - If activated, the Incident Commander will coordinate directly with their respective DOC and may communicate directly with the EOC - The District EOC will assist the DOCs in supporting field operations
+- Coordination processes and structures are established between and among the DOCs and the EOC, as well as with other public and non-public stakeholders - The appropriate District EOC Section(s)/Branch(es)/Unit(s) will coordinate with DOCs to obtain information for advance planning, logistical needs, available personnel and equipment resources, and other information as required - If activated, the Incident Commander will coordinate directly with their respective DOC and may communicate directly with the EOC - The District EOC will assist the DOCs in supporting field operations